CBN highlights benefits of intervention schemes at Asaba fair

 From Paul Osuyi, Asaba

-Central Bank of Nigeria (CBN) on Thursday explained that it’s various intervention programmes were geared towards the diversification of the economy from oil.
+The Central Bank of Nigeria (CBN) has explained that its various intervention programmes were geared towards the diversification of the economy from oil.

 Represented by the Director, Corporate Communications of CBN, Mr. Osita Nwanisoba, Emefiele explained that the bank has a mandate to grow the economy in a sustainable manner.